Regulatory actions for Oct. 16, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bonesupport, Burning Rock Biotech, Establishment Labs.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amylyx, Ascentage, Astellas, Catalyst, Cidara, Intellia, Merck, Pfizer, Santhera, Yiling.

 Briefs